 What types of batteries do headlamps use?

-Most headlamps can run from rechargeable battery packs or disposable AA or AAA batteries.
-Most contemporary headlamps use some rechargeable battery pack — and can often accommodate disposable batteries if you don’t have access to a power source to recharge the battery pack.
+Most headlamps use rechargeable battery packs or AA or AAA batteries.
+Some, like the Nitecore UT27 MCT Pro, can run on either.
 This versatility makes it easy to swap out batteries on the go.
-Many Petzl lights, including the Petzl Iko Core, use a proprietary battery.
+Many Petzl lights, including the Petzl Iko Core, use a proprietary rechargeable battery.
+Rechargeable batteries can be more environmentally friendly than running through potentially dozens, if not hundreds, of disposable batteries over the lifespan of a headlamp.

 How much battery power do I need on my trail running headlamp?

-The ideal battery power, and thus run time, depends on your intended headlamp use.
-If you primarily run during daylight but occasionally start or finish in the dark, battery power will be less important than for someone who consistently runs through the night during training runs or races.
+The ideal battery size, and thus run time, depends on your intended headlamp use.
+If you primarily run during daylight but occasionally start or finish in the dark, battery size will be less important than for someone who consistently runs far into the night during training runs or races.

 For standard trail running, the best running headlamp will have enough power to last four to six hours at 200 to 300 lumens.
-For ultrarunning, look for a headlamp with enough power to last eight to 12 hours and has an easy mechanism for swapping batteries.
-Larger batteries, such as the Fenix HM65R Rechargeable Headlamp, can provide nearly two nights of reasonable lighting.
+The Nitecore UT27 MCT Pro offers these performance specs and is an excellent option if you only want to run for a few hours in the dark.
+For ultrarunning, look for a headlamp with enough power to last 8 to 12 hours and an easy mechanism for changing settings and swapping batteries.
+Larger batteries, such as the one used by the Petzl Nao RL, can provide a full night of lighting on its Reactive Lighting setting.

 What are the different modes of headlamps?